|Total Distance: 19.5 miles|

-The trail starts climbing the southwest flank of 8,750-foot Fusillade Mountain as it ascends to Gunsight Lake.
+The trail starts climbing the southeast flank of 8,750-foot Fusillade Mountain as it ascends to Gunsight Lake.
 About one mile past the Florence Falls junction, the path emerges from the trees to reveal the majestic 10,052 foot Mount Jackson.
 George Bird Grinnell named this mountain after William Jackson who was the grandson of Hugh Monroe.
 Hugh Monroe worked for the Hudson’s Bay Company and is believed to be the first white to explore the country that is now Glacier National Park.
 Jackson was also a scout for Captain Reno at the time of the Custer Battle on the Little Bighorn.7

 Situated on the northeast side of Mount Jackson is the 200-acre Jackson Glacier.
 Jackson is the 7th largest glacier of the 26 remaining glaciers in the Park.
 To the east of Jackson Glacier is the 400 acre Blackfoot Glacier which is the 2nd largest glacier of the 26.
 Both of these were once one.
 In 1850, this one glacier covered 1,875 acres.